 The questions listed below are designed to help address common questions and issues, but it is not an exhaustive list.
 You should always talk to your concentration adviser or resident dean to discuss your interests and personal questions.

 Psychology 1900 is a required course for all concentrators, no matter which track you are in, and it focuses on the basics of statistical analysis.
 This gives you the tools to understand psychology research so that you can evaluate the literature and formulate your own ideas and questions about what you’ve read.
 Psychology 1901 is required for students who are planning to write a thesis, and builds on Psy 1900.
 For students who are not sure if they are going to write a thesis, but are considering it, we strongly suggest that you take Psy 1901.
-You will learn more advanced statistical techniques and discuss research methodology, and apply this information to a research project.
-Taking Psy 1901 is also one of the ways to fulfill the Research Methods requirement for students who are not writing a thesis
+You will learn more advanced statistical Read more about How do PSY 1900 and 1901 differ?

 Generally, no. You should choose between 971 and 975 based on the track you are most likely to complete.
 Although everyone will sign up for either Psychology 971 or Psychology 975, the tutorials are taught entirely in sections that are run by different instructors.
 You will be assigned to a tutorial based on a combination of your house affiliation and schedule, and will be informed of your tutorial assignment after the first day of classes.
-Be sure to attend the first meeting of 971 and 975 to fill out important paperwork and learn about the two tutorials.
-If you cannot make this meeting, please e-mail psychology at wjh dot harvard dot edu to let us know that you are interested in the course so that we can assign you to a tutorial.
+Be sure to attend the first meeting of 971 and 975 to fill out important paperwork and learn about the two Read more about Can I pick my sophomore tutorial instructor or topic?

 Generally, no. If you are enrolled as a psychology concentrator, you are expected to take Psychology 1900 or Stat 101.
-As of Spring 2010, PSY 1900 meets the Empirical and Mathematical Reasoning requirement for General Education and the Quantitative Reasoning requirement for Core.
-If you have already taken Stat 100 or Stat 104 before declaring psychology as your concentration, you may petition to have that count as your basic methods requirement
+As of Spring 2010, PSY 1900 meets the Empirical and Mathematical Reasoning requirement for General Education.
+If you have already taken Stat 100 or Stat 104 before declaring psychology as your concentration, you may petition to have that count as your basic methods requirement.

 If you have a 5 on the Advanced Placement psychology exam or a 7 on the International Baccalaureate psychology exam, you can waive the Introductory Course requirement.
 How this will affect your remaining requirements and meeting prerequisites for other courses is detailed here.
 If your score does not appear on your student record, you must provide documentation to the Psychology Undergraduate Office.